The Best Maryland Crab Imperial Recipe – An Easy Classic

 Maryland Crab Imperial Recipe

-Traditional Maryland Crab Imperial Recipe
+My Traditional Maryland Crab Imperial Recipe

-Just like with recipes for crab cakes, (and mine happens to be the best!) recipes for crab imperial are aplenty!
+Just like with recipes for crab cakes (and mine happens to be the best!), recipes for crab imperial are aplenty!

 I wanted something that was rich, but not too rich, and flavorful, but not overpowering.
+It had to live up to my husband’s idea of good (just typing that makes me feel like I’m a 50’s housewife)!

 Maryland Crab Imperial Recipe